 I can’t do this because I like closure.
 I’m an ENFJ and I really like finishing.
 Writing a first draft is not closure to me–it’s a beginning, an opening to something much bigger.

-So, I have to continue with Seven Dudes.
+So, I have to continue.
 I feel compelled to continue.
-I need to continue writing Seven Dudes until it’s ready to be submitted to my beta readers.
+I need to continue writing SEVEN DUDES DOC AND THE SEVEN until it’s ready to be submitted to my beta readers.
 Then, and only then, when my draft is as good as I can get it by working on my own, can I even begin to start thinking about working on a new novel.

-On a happier note to this dreadful week, I am looking forward to reacting to the first draft of Seven Dudes rather than having to face the blank page and make everything up from scratch.
+On a happier note to this dreadful week, I am looking forward to reacting to the first draft rather than having to face the blank page and make everything up from scratch.
 It’s one hundred times easier to rewrite a draft than it is to write the first draft.
 Other writers might feel the opposite, but for me, rewriting is where it’s at.

 I begin the second draft today.
 I think taking time every day to work on my story will be a welcome respite from reality.
 With the Trump presidency looming, I need to immerse myself in making art.
 It’s one of the only things keeping me afloat right now.
 Art will heal me.
 Art will save me.
 It always has.

 The other thing that has saved me time and time again are good people.
 I give deep thanks to my husband Marcus, and my friends Linda and Brian for helping me grieve and process the horrors of this week.